 Relations between the United States and Guatemala traditionally have been close, but there has been friction at times over human rights and civil/military issues.
-Congressional concerns regarding Guatemala focus on human rights, democracy, counternarcotics, and U.S. immigration policy.
-Guatemala received \$51.3 million of U.S. assistance in FY2007, and is receiving an estimated \$62.9 million in FY2008.
+The mutual fight against narcotrafficking and the importance of trade relations are top bilateral issues.
+Congressional concerns regarding Guatemala also focus on human rights, democracy, and U.S. immigration policy.
+Guatemala received \$51.3 million of U.S. assistance in FY2007, and received an estimated \$62.9 million in FY2008.
 The Consolidated Appropriations Act for FY2008 (H.R.
 2764/P.L.
-110-161) stipulates that funding from the Development Assistance and Global Health and Child Survival accounts be made available for Guatemala at no less than the amount allocated in FY2007.
-Significantly, the act's joint explanatory statement recommended providing \$500,000 in Foreign Military Financing (FMF) pending Department of State certification that certain human rights conditions have been met.
-This is the first time Guatemala has been eligible to receive FMF funding since 1990.
+110-161) stipulated that funding from the Development Assistance and Global Health and Child Survival accounts be made available for Guatemala at no less than the amount allocated in FY2007.
+Significantly, the act's joint explanatory statement recommended providing \$500,000 in Foreign Military Financing (FMF) pending Department of State certification that certain human rights conditions had been met.
+This was the first time Guatemala had been eligible to receive FMF funding since 1990.
 Requested funding for FY2009 is \$62.3 million.
+The FY2009 continuing resolution signed into law in September 2008 (P.L.
+110-329) continues funding at FY2008 levels through March 6, 2009.